lokkenc/ExerciseTracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About this project
 This project was initially created by following a tutorial.
-The tutorial can be found at https://www.youtube.com/watch?v=7CqJlxBYj-M
+The tutorial can be found [here](https://www.youtube.com/watch?v=7CqJlxBYj-M).

 The following functionality of the program was added after the tutorial and is my own work: